Sandoman19/Node_ReadME_Generator/Node_ReadME_Generator/output/README.md

 ## Installation
 To install dependencies, run the following:
 `
+run npm install
-run nmp install and follow the prompts. once nmp has been install enter node index.js and follow the question `
+follow the prompts.
+once npm has been install enter node index.js follow the question
+`
 ## Usage
 Use this project to make a standardised and easy to follow ReadME.